tejash-jl/esignet-infra-cloud/gcp/README.md

 | mosip/oidc-ui              | 1.4.1         | mosipid/oidc-ui              | 1.4.1                |
 | mosip/keycloak-init        | 12.0.1        | mosipid/keycloak-init        | 1.2.0.1              |
 | mosip/mock-identity-system | 0.9.3         | mosipid/mock-identity-system | 0.9.3                |

+ **.env**
+  - helm chart values which includes Docker Image,chart version,Docker Version, repository can be passed into the .env file and can be called dynamically while deploying.

 ### Pre-requisites